sallys-workshop/Localyssation/README.md

 ## Current features

-* Add "Language" options in the "mods" tab of settings (Install EasySettings if missing).
+* Add Localyssation options in the mods tab of settings (Install EasySettings if missing).
   * Where you can change languages or fonts (unifont by default).
 * Show correct texts in chat box and chat bubbles, if the words can be found in font bundle you use.
 * Load translation patches found in the BepInEx plugins folder.